SimulatorML/Robusta/README.md

 ## Getting in touch

-If you are having a problem with PyPortfolioOpt, please raise a GitHub issue.
+If you are having a problem with Robusta, please raise a GitHub issue.